MaastrichtU-IDS/projects/README.md

 > The website should reload automatically at each changes to the code :arrows_clockwise:

-Upgrade the packages in `yarn.lock`
+Upgrade the packages versions in `yarn.lock`

 ```bash
 yarn upgrade
 ```

 ### Run in production :rocket:

+> This website is automatically deployed by a [GitHub Actions worklow](https://github.com/MaastrichtU-IDS/projects/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to GitHub Pages at https://maastrichtu-ids.github.io/projects

 You can build locally in `/web-build` folder and serve on [http://localhost:5000 :package:](http://localhost:5000)